Kutaisi

 9/15/2025 - 10/01/2025

 We flew from Vienna to Kutaisi and had an easy non-stop flight.
 When we arrived, we were accosted by pretty aggressive taxi drivers at the airport that weren’t very easy to shoo away.
 We queued up a Bolt and headed the 15ish miles into town.
-Holy crap was I worried!!!
+About a mile from the airport, the bolt driver pulled into a random parking lot where a couple other cars (Bolt drivers?) were hanging out.
+Our driver jumped out and ran over to another car to grab himself a beer.
+He jumped back into our car, cracked open his beer and off we went!
+Holy crap was I worried (and not about the beer our driver was drinking)!!!
 To be clear, putting Georgia on the itinerary was totally my idea… and we were driving through a total shithole!
-Communist era burned out and (possibly) abandoned block buildings and one huge non-stop junk yard that made my grandpa Schmitt’s yard look pristine.
+Communist era buildings that I thought were abandoned.
+They weren’t - it turns out that is how people here live!
+A portion of the drive was one huge non-stop junk yard that made my grandpa Schmitt’s yard look pristine.
 When we arrived in Kutaisi, we found a kind of cool little town.
-Some parts still very run down and definitely pretty poor, but there are also some very pretty parks, fountains, and monuments and a good number of nice buildings.
+Some parts still very run down and definitely pretty poor, but there are also some very pretty parks, fountains, and monuments and some nice buildings.

 Since pretty much no one knows where Georgia is (or they think it is a state north of Florida), let’s go ahead and get this out of the way… Georgia borders Russia on the North, Turkey and Armenia on the south, and the black sea on the west.
 It is considered the crossroads of Europe and Asia.
 And to answer the next question… yes, it’s safe.
 Crime is extremely low, particularly for tourists.
 The biggest threat would be an invasion from Russia, but they are so busy beating up on Ukraine right now that Georgia doesn’t need to worry (at the moment)